MNeuhoff/Crop-and-Collage-Tools/README.md

 # Crop and Collage Tools
- Tools for creating a collage of crops from a series of images using imageJ and imageMagick
+ Tools for creating a collage of crops from a series of images using imageJ and imageMagick.
+This project was created with the goal of streamlining manual measuring of DNA origami structures from TEM images.
+The imageJ macro provides a quick way to go through a folder of images and save crops from that image into a directory.
 ## Initial Installation

 1. Find the folder where you’ve installed ImageJ